Video and Performance Art Festival

 LUMEN 2016 | DATE: Sat, June 25 | 7PM-midnight

 Location: Atlantic Salt Company, 561 Richmond Terrace, Staten Island, NY 10301

 LUMEN is an authentic contemporary art experience in New York City featuring emerging and established artists.
 LUMEN’s goal is connecting artists with the community all while exposed in a nomadic alternative space.
-This 6th annual event will bring original visual, performance and installation art to new audiences, under the artistic vision and curator, Will Corwin.
+The annual event brings original visual, performance and installation art to new audiences, under the artistic vision of various curators from across NYC.

 STAY UP TO DATE ON ALL THINGS LUMEN:

 Day de Dada

 Staten Island Shakespearean Theater

 Monica Valenzuela is a curator, arts administrator, and freelance photographer who specializes in storytelling, community-based project management, and lifestyle portraiture.
 As the Deputy Director at Staten Island Arts, she works closely with the diverse cultural ecosystem of Staten Island and values neighborhood-based cultural activities.
 She enjoys identifying alternative spaces for art and working with artists to develop sustainable projects that bring art in the public sphere.
 Notable projects include Staten Island Arts’ LUMEN festival, a cutting-edge video and art festival on Staten Island’s waterfront.